NHSDigital/patient-switching-adaptors-mapping-documentation/list/README.md

 # List Mapping

-A `List` structure is used to represent structured conversations and can be mapped into 3 different list types:
+A `List` structure is used to represent structured consulations and can be mapped into 3 different list types:

 1. [List (Consultation)](./LIST_CONSULTATION_README.md)
 2. [List (Topic)](./LIST_TOPIC_README.md)